Colorectal Surgery

 Treatment Beyond Surgery

-• Hormonal therapy: oral contraceptives,progestins, or GnRH medications to suppress endometriotic growth.
+• Hormonal therapy: oral contraceptives, progestins, or GnRH medications to suppress endometriosis growth.

 Coping Strategies